ContentGraz/OER/intro-to-cs-1.md

 **Topic:** Roles of content strategists

+---

 **Teaser:**  What is a *content strategist*?
 In practice and literature, this role is understood in many different and often conflicting ways.
 In her introductory lecture, [Rahel Bailie][rahelbailie] explained, why she understands content strategists as business consultants specialized in content.

+---

 **Context:** The tasks of content strategists are not as clearly defined as those of other professions and roles in digital business.
 This makes it difficult for freelance content strategists to describe what services they provide, and it makes content strategists who work in-house the go-to girl for everything on content-related tasks that no one else wants to play.
 To be a successful in the profession, it's important to clearly define the role of the content strategist.
-Rahel Bailie therefore clearly distinguished the role of content strategists from other roles at the very beginning of her introduction to content strategy and compared it to a similar role, that of business consultant.
+Rahel Bailie therefore clearly distinguished the role of content strategists from other roles at the very beginning of her introduction to content strategy, comparing it to a similar role, that of business consultant.

+---

 **Picture**
 ![](https://oer.putyourlightson.dev/assets/images/_banner/content-strategist_business-consultant_stonks.jpg)